What is NPS and Why it Matters for Your Business

 But asking at the right time can make a significant difference – we have found that the sweet spot to ask for an NPS score is 24-48 hours after the interaction.

 You can ask for an NPS score after an in-store purchase or a web chat interaction that started on your website.
 Our customers have found that asking for an NPS score right after a sale more often results in ‘I haven’t had a chance to try the product yet’.
-Remember, wording and timing go hand in hand when asking for your NPS score.
-No worries, we got you covered – we will go over some examples below.

 Once you receive your NPS score, you can strategize how you approach each customer group.
 For promoters, you can ask for positive reviews to boost your online reputation, we map out the how-to in this blog post.